middleman/middlemanapp.com/source/livereload.html.markdown

 gem install middleman-livereload
 ```

-Add `middleman-livereload` to your Gemfile and open your `config.rb` and add
+Add `middleman-livereload` to your Gemfile, open your `config.rb` and add

 ``` ruby
 activate :livereload
 ```

-Simply start middleman webserver again.
+Then simply restart the middleman webserver.

 ``` bash
 middleman server